choski23/ATM-Extinction/README.md

 ![Partial Regression Plot to Predict ATM Availability](/img/World%20Correlations%20Scatter%20-%20Partial%20Regression.png)

 &nbsp;
-I found that the variable with the greatest beta coefficient was the GDP Growth by Annual Percentage.
+The variable with the greatest beta coefficient was the GDP Growth by Annual Percentage indicating the highest correlation.
 Upon further analysis this variable had the greatest impact on a Large GDP Country.
-Because GDP Annual growth is generally single digits, the range for the confidence interval increased in larger numbers in this model.
+Because GDP Annual growth is generally single digits, the range for the confidence interval increases in larger numbers in this model.
+If the GDP growth percentage is negative, it could indicate a rise in ATM availability.

 ![Large GDP Growth Annual Percentage as a Predictor for ATM per 100,000](/img/Large%20GDP%20Growth%20Annual%20Percentage%20as%20a%20Predictor%20for%20ATM%20per%20100,000.png)

-# Conlusion
+# Conclusion

 # Next Steps